marohrdanz/build-number-tag/README.md

 ## Outputs

 - `build_number`: New build number.
 Output in case subsequent workflow steps want to use it.
+- `tag_name`: Name of tag crteated.
+Output in case subsequent workflow steps want to use it.

 ## Example Usage